George Thompson (abolitionist): British India Society

 He was involved in the setting up of the British India Society in 1839.
 He was also the President of the Bengal British India Society, which was established in 1843.
 Bengal British India Society aimed to study the actual condition of people in British India, promote loyalty to the British rule and promote general public interest.

 Return to England and death

 Thompson became ill and traveled back to his home country, where he died in 1878, and was buried in Beckett Street Cemetery, Leeds.
 While his advocacy of abolitionism went relatively unnoticed after his death, his efforts to effect a worldwide abolitionist movement cannot be ignored.
 His profession as activist allowed him to make a living by supporting the cause that he cared about, as well as enabling him to make unprecedented steps in freeing enslaved peoples around the world.

 Personal life

 On 29 January 1831 in Islington, Thompson married Anne Erskine Lorraine Spry.
-Thompson had several children who survived to adulthood: Louisa Eliza Spry (m.
-Frederick Arthur Nosworthy), Amelia Ann Everard (m.
-Frederick William Chesson), George Herbert (m.
-Marianne Cronin), and Edith.
+Thompson had several children who survived to adulthood: Louisa Eliza Spry Thompson (m.
+Frederick Arthur Nosworthy), Amelia Ann Everard Thompson (m.
+Frederick William Chesson), George Herbert Thompson (m.
+Marianne Cronin) and Edith Thompson.
 Another son, named after William Lloyd Garrison, died aged 15.
 A daughter, named after Elizabeth Pease, died aged 6.